-Mr. Teterus is a forensic scientist and accident reconstructionist specializing in the reconstruction of motor vehicle collisions.
+Mr. Teterus is a Senior Accident Reconstructionist.
 He is experienced in vehicle dynamics, vehicle suspension design, and the operation and maintenance of vehicle subsystems, including steering, suspension, braking, and powertrain systems.

 Mr. Teterus specializes in collisions involving vehicle performance issues, including suspected component failures and the physical limitations of vehicle performance.
 He is also experienced in constructing scene diagrams and drawings utilizing computer-aided design software, is certified as a BOSCH Crash Data Retrieval (CDR) technician, and is experienced in documenting evidence utilizing 3D laser scanning.
 Mr. Teterus relies on his educational background in mechanical engineering to understand the abilities and limitations of modern vehicle performance and vehicle subsystem failures as they apply to accident reconstruction.